RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/secret/PROJECT_SETUP.md

 # 👣 Next Steps

-If you're using a private infractructure provider, remember to have your API key saved in `/learn-web3-dapp/.env.local`, if you require one.
-If you are using the default public endpoint (`https://api.pulsar.griptapejs.com/`) you do not require an API key, and you can continue by clicking on the **Next: Connect to Secret** button below.
+Continue by clicking on the **Next: Connect to Secret** button below.